Nutation in antiferromagnetic resonance: Methods

 As derived in earlier works~\cite{Ciornei2011,Mondal2017Nutation,Mondal2018JPCM}, the ILLG equation reads

 generalized here to multiple sublattices indexed by $i$.
-The first, second and third terms in Eq.~\eqref{LLGN} describe spin precession with gyromagnetic ratio $\gamma_{i}$, transverse relaxation with Gilbert damping $\alpha_{i}$ and inertial dynamics with relaxation time $\eta_{i}$.
-Note that an alternative notation for the inertial term with $\eta_{i}=\alpha_{i}\tau_{i}$ is also used in the literature~\cite{Ciornei2011,Li2015,neeraj2019experimental}; where comparison with earlier works is mentioned in the following, the relaxation time is converted to the formulation of Eq.~\eqref{LLGN}.
+The first, second and third terms in Eq.~\eqref{LLGN} describe spin precession with gyromagnetic ratio $\gamma_{i}$, transverse relaxation with Gilbert damping $\alpha_{i}$, and inertial dynamics with relaxation time $\eta_{i}$.
+Note that an alternative notation for the inertial term with $\eta_{i}=\alpha_{i}\tau_{i}$ is also used in the literature~\cite{Ciornei2011,Li2015,neeraj2019experimental}; where comparison with earlier works is mentioned in the following, the relaxation time is converted to the formulation of Eq.~\eqref{LLGN}. {{The equation of motion was treated analytically as described in the following sections, and also solved numerically using an algorithm presented in detail in Appendix~\ref{appendixA}.}}